 When considering switching vendors, be fair to your existing vendor by letting them know your concerns.
 If they are unresponsive or unable to meet your expectations, then, by all means, shop your business to other vendors.

 Even when the underlying system is an enterprise tool used across the organization, the vendor selection team can be made up of a few key staff that regularly interact with the vendor.
-You eliminate much of the risk associated with the project.
+You eliminate much of the risk associated with a vendor change.
 Compared to the implementation of a whole new system, the potential cost of a vendor change is minimal.
 You avoid the hefty implementation fee and the data migration cost.
 The selection team can be small because you are not having to involve a broad team of subject matter experts to review features and functionality.
 Those things stay the same.

 Rather than a typical RFP process, research review sites and solicit feedback from existing customers.
-When you have narrowed the list of potential vendors to a small handful, conduct a call with each to discuss support methodology, the expertise of the people on their team and their rates.
+When you have narrowed the list of potential vendors to a small handful, conduct a call with each to discuss support methodology, the expertise of the people on their team, and their rates.

 When interviewing potential support vendors, it will be helpful for them to learn how you use the system.
 I would recommend that your team host a meet-and-greet with a few people from the vendor’s support team so they and the staff can get to know each other.
 It is customary for the vendor to charge a reasonable system review fee to allow them time to ramp up on the specifics of your organization and any customizations in use.

-Sometimes it is the right decision to shop for and implement and entirely new software system.
+Sometimes it is the right decision to shop for and implement an entirely new software system.
 But don’t rule out a potential change with the support vendor when the product can continue to be successfully supported by a healthy partnership between you and a different vendor.